hexedrevii/PicoEdit/README.md

 sudo pacman -S openjdk-21 git maven
 ```

-Now, we can setup the app.
+Now, we can set up the app.

 We start by cloning the github repository.
 ```bash